1969 Houston Astros season: April

+Tom Griffin earned his first major league victory on April 12, going 8 1/3 innings pitched with 12 strikeouts against the Atlanta Braves.
+Griffin surrendered four hits and three walks as Houston won, 4–2.

+On April 16, César Gerónimo made his major league debut, going hitless in one at bat versus the Atlanta Braves.

-Juan Marichal led a four-hitter against Houston on April 27 as the San Francisco Giants won, 2–1.
+Juan Marichal led a four-hitter against Houston on April 26 as the San Francisco Giants won, 2–1, at Candlestick Park.
 He struck out eight Astros.
 Willie Mays starred offensively, belting his 590th career home run, while also collecting a single in the fifth inning and later scoring.

+During Game One of a doubleheader on April 27 at Candlestick Park, Héctor Torres hit his first grand slam in the major leagues, off Ray Sadecki during the top of the second inning to break a scoreless tie.
+Joe Morgan (2) also homered, but the Giants rallied to tie the score in the bottom of the sixth inning, and scored four times in the bottom of the seventh.
+Willie McCovey (7) and Jack Hiatt (4) each homered and drove in three runs for San Francisco to win, 8–5.

 On April 30, Jim Maloney of the Cincinnati Reds tossed a no-hitter to lead an outright embarrassment of Houston by a 10–0 score at Crosley Field.
 Maloney whiffed 13 Astros and walked five, the final intentionally to Jimmy Wynn with the bases empty and two outs in the ninth inning.
 Maloney then fanned Doug Rader to polish off the contest, securing the no-hitter to punctuate a losing streak for Houston that slid to eight games, their lengthiest losing streak of the year.
 Moreover, the Astros had won just once in their previous 15 contests.

 During their first month of divisional play, the Astros floundered, exiting April with a record.